Skip to content

 Bitwarden

-chezmoi includes support for Bitwarden using the Bitwarden CLI to expose data as a template function.
+chezmoi includes support for Bitwarden using the Bitwarden CLI (bw), Bitwarden Secrets CLI (bws), and rbw commands to expose data as a template function.

 Log in to Bitwarden using a normal method